Skin Cancers and Minor Surgery

 Dr Chen Luo has a Certificate in Primary Care Skin Medicine and Certificate in Primary Skin Care Surgery and is working on his Masters in Skin Cancer Medicine.

-Waitemata District Health Board sub contracts out approximately twenty skin cancer surgeries to Dr Martin Hadler and Dr Chen Luo each month.
+Waitemata District Health Board sub contracts out approximately twenty skin cancer surgeries to Dr Chen Luo each month.
 This means many cases referred by other GPs to the hospital for skin cancers end up having their treatment here at Medplus.
 Dr Jean Lim was our first GP involved in this scheme, but now she has a full patient list she has no time to be able to continue.
 As part of this contract the GPs involved get additional specialist training and support, further enhancing their capability in skin cancer management.

 Remember, be Sun Smart (slip, slop, slap) and book your skin cancer check with one of the specialist skin cancer GPs listed above, either on the portal or via reception on 4892011.